amazon-archives/amazon-cognito-identity-js/README.md

 Please note, that by default the Stanford JavaScript Crypto Library doesn't include the bytes codec so it must be included with the --with-codecBytes option when configuring.

-5. Include Moment.js, a JavaScript library used for date manipulation.
+5. Include Moment.js, a JavaScript library used for date manipulation:
   * [Moment.js](http://momentjs.com/)

 <pre class="prettyprint">